gamepark/gamepark.github.io/docs/game-setup.md

 On Game Park, everything happening in the Game Setup is automatic.

 Some game have choices that players make during the setup.
-You cannot implement that inside the GameSetup, because those choices are meaningful game actions that must be part of the game history.
+You cannot implement that inside the GameTemplateSetup, because those choices are meaningful game actions that must be part of the game history.

 In this case, just setup as much as you can in the game setup, and create a first RuleId such as "RuleId.Setup".